rudedude2015501/SmartTick/README.md

 ### Frontend
 To run the the frontend testing service independently: `docker compose --profile testing up testfrontend`
 + For cleaner, easier to read output, run: `docker compose --profile testing run --rm testfrontend`
++ To run with coverage tests, append `coverage` to any of the above commands

 ### Backend